Nocte-/rhea/doc/source/examples.rst

         variable left, width;

         linear_expression right() const { return left + width; }
+        linear_expression center() const { return left + width * 0.5; }
     };

+The button's edges, width, and center are all interrelated, so we don't have to create variables for everything.
+We could also make variables for left and right, and define width as an expression.

 We then define our two buttons, and the variables describing the size of the window on which the buttons will be placed::